 ‘It allowed me to see the landscape in a completely different way and create pictures in my mind of how it was and visualise the detail of what went on there in the past.
 This would not have happened having not had the images in front of me on the phone and listening to the details in the stories at the same time’

-The disjuncture between the past brought to life through memories and the present became more of an issue as the area change through building projects.
+The disjuncture between the past – brought to life through memories – and the present became more of an issue as the area underwent change through building projects.
 71% of walkers reported that after the experience they would think about the future of the area as well as reflect on the past.

 ‘The experience made you concentrate on the surroundings and the history of the area and its future’